 Hainanese-style satay tends to be sweeter, often glazed with soy or hoisin sauce and served with peanut sauce mixed with pineapple puree, adding distinctive sweetness and tang.

 Both styles use sauces and marinades with subtle hints of spices or sweetness that elevate the overall taste.
 Adding a bit of extra seasoning or sauce as a finishing touch can further enhance the dish’s flavour and presentation.
+We warmly invite you to explore more vibrant street food stories and captivating culinary photography on Street Food Photographer, where every dish tells a story.

 The Roots: Satay Culture and History